ui/stamps-api-docs/source/pin_api.rst

 A. Request
 ----------

 Customer's PIN will be blocked in case of repeated failed validation.
+Failures count will be reset 604800 seconds (1 week) after the last failure.

 ========= ======== ===========
 Parameter Required Description